tfg2021-escinf-una/eg.geocities.management/README.md

 ## Docker development

 Run `docker-compose up` to build and start the project on containers.
 The following docker compose file will mount a container in the 3000.
+You just need to set the right environment keys.
+Replace the the string that are into i
 Navigate to http://localhost:3000/api/

 ```